Zefau/ioBroker.roomba/README.md

 sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev
 ```

-If you are receiving an error message that canvas is not installed, try to install it manually in the ioBroker.roomba folder by running:
+If you are receiving an error message that canvas is not installed, try to install it manually in the ioBroker.roomba folder (via SSH) by running:

 ```
 sudo npm install canvas --unsafe-perm=true
 ```